SquirrelMobile/titanium-template-burger/README.md

 ## Form generator

-Form generator contains 15 types of fields, each field contains views as here :

-you can create a form with only the form in xml and object in tss like this :
+Form generator contains 15 types of fields, you can create a form with only the form in xml and object in tss like this :

 login.xml